sarveshpadwal/springboot-rest-wiremock/README.md

 * Log4J2: for logging with roll out configuration
 * Junit5: for Unit Testing
 * Lombok: It is a java library that automatically plugs into your editor and build tools, spicing up your java
-* flyway: for database migration and versioning

 ## Setting up Dev
-1. Clone the repository with SSH - git clone https://github.com/sarvya521/springboot-boilerplate.git
+1. Clone the repository with SSH - git clone https://github.com/sarvya521/springboot-rest-wiremock.git
-2. Import eclipse code formatter - Refer java-code-format.md
-3. Install Lombok, Refer lombok-plugin.md

 ### Build
 Create a maven goal in eclipse using below steps.